SecureCRDT/SecureCRDT/README.md

 This project implements a server/replica that supports multiple conflict-free replicated data types (CRDT) where data is encrypted with secret sharing and all operations are done using secure multiparty computation (SMPC) protocols.
 This replica, if correctly deployed, enures that a single malicious hosting provider does not learn the contents of the data in the CRDT.

 Multiple replicas can be deployed with this project in an arbitrary network configuration.
-Currently, we support there secure implementation of the following CRDTs:
+Currently, we support the secure implementation of the following CRDTs:

 - Last Write Wins Register
 - Max Value